alvarcarto/url-to-pdf-api/README.md

 **⭐️ Features:**

-* Converts any URL or HTML content to a PDF file
+* Converts any URL or HTML content to a PDF file or an image (PNG/JPEG)
 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.
 * Sensible defaults but everything is configurable.
 * Single-page app (SPA) support.
 Waits until all network requests are finished before rendering.